Frequently Asked Questions About Camp Hilltop

 Q: How many kids are there in a cabin?

-A: We have several different size cabins; some hold six campers, some hold up to eighteen campers and we can accommodate everything in between.
-No matter what size the cabin is, the four to one staff ratio is a constant.
+A: We have several different size cabins; holding anywhere from six campers to eighteen campers.
+However, most of our cabins hold 13 campers and 3 counselors.
+No matter what size the cabin is, the four/five to one staff ratio is a constant.

 Q: Do we have to clean the cabin?

 A: Yes.
 Hilltop, like any camp, operates using communal living.
 Part of living in a community is taking responsibilities within and for that community.
-It is each cabin's responsibility to keep their living space clean and tidy.
+It is each cabin’s responsibility to keep their living space (bed, under the bed and cubbie) clean and tidy.
 Campers and counselors share the clean-up responsibilities like sweeping the floor, making beds, cleaning cubbies and taking dry clothes off the line, etc. However, it is our maintenance staff’s responsibility to sanitize the bathrooms daily.
 The camp nurses will do cabin inspections each day and the cleanest cabins each week will win a prize.

 Q: Can campers bring stuff to decorate their cabin?